Crossmark Global Holdings Inc. Purchases 3,280 Shares of Lumen Technologies, Inc. (NYSE:LUMN)

 The company also recently declared a quarterly dividend, which was paid on Friday, December 10th.
 Investors of record on Monday, November 29th were issued a $0.25 dividend.
 The ex-dividend date was Friday, November 26th.
 This represents a $1.00 dividend on an annualized basis and a dividend yield of 8.24%.
 Lumen Technologies’s payout ratio is -140.85%.

 LUMN has been the topic of several analyst reports.
-Morgan Stanley reduced their price objective on Lumen Technologies from $12.10 to $11.00 and set an “underweight” rating on the stock in a research note on Monday, August 23rd.
-Citigroup raised Lumen Technologies from a “sell” rating to a “neutral” rating and set a $13.00 target price on the stock in a research note on Thursday, November 4th.
+Citigroup raised Lumen Technologies from a “sell” rating to a “neutral” rating and set a $13.00 price objective on the stock in a research note on Thursday, November 4th.
+Morgan Stanley cut their target price on Lumen Technologies from $12.10 to $11.00 and set an “underweight” rating on the stock in a research note on Monday, August 23rd.
 One analyst has rated the stock with a sell rating and three have given a hold rating to the company’s stock.
 According to MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $13.50.

 In related news, EVP Stacey W. Goff sold 128,616 shares of the business’s stock in a transaction that occurred on Friday, November 5th.
 The stock was sold at an average price of $14.16, for a total value of $1,821,202.56.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 0.60% of the stock is currently owned by insiders.